4. AVZ Hypervisor

 4.1.
 Boot and guest loading

 The hypervisor entry point is avz_start() (avz/kernel/setup.c).
-After early CPU, memory and device initialisation it prints its banner and loads the guest domain: it parses the FIT image provided by U-Boot, places the agency’s kernel and device tree in RAM, builds the agency’s stage-2 page tables and sets the guest entry point.
-AVZ then erets to EL1, and the agency boots as an ordinary SO3 kernel (kernel_start()).
+After early CPU, memory and device initialisation it prints its banner and loads the guest domain.
+U-Boot’s guest-boot command hands AVZ two FIT images — the AVZ ITB in x0 and a separate SO3 guest ITB in x1 (see Build System) — and loadAgency() parses the guest from the x1 ITB.
+AVZ places the guest’s kernel and device tree in RAM, injects the guest initrd (the ITB ramdisk node) into the guest’s /chosen, builds the guest’s stage-2 page tables and sets the guest entry point.
+AVZ then erets to EL1, and the guest boots as an ordinary SO3 kernel (kernel_start()).
 The console trace looks like:

 ********** Smart Object Oriented technology - AVZ Hypervisor **********